avillanueva1005/avillanueva1005.github.io/gravity/gravity.md

 ![Hospital data preprocessed model](assets/hospitalpreprocessingmap.png)

 ### Gravity Model
+To begin calculating hospital catchments in the New England area, I started by inputting an input polygon layer of townships in New England and a target layer of the preprocessed hospital centroids to find the gravity model's version of hospital service areas in New England.
+Population and beds were the weight fields respectively for the towns and hospital layers used in the gravity model.

 ![Gravity model](assets/gravitymodelmap2.png)

 ### Interpretation of the models:
+Overall, my gravity model of spatial interaction does not compare well to the actual Dartmouth Hospital Service Area as seen in the web map.
+I believe the issue lies in the fact that I located both layers by name and not ZIP code, which I think impacted the aggregation of data points.

 ### Acknowledgments:
 Thank you to the Spring 2021 GEOG 323 class for all of the collaborative work and to Prof. Holler for data and guidance.